hi0ki/DashBoard-Assignment-/README.md

    ```

 2. **Environment Setup**
-   Create a `.env` file in the root directory.
-Here is an example configuration:
+   Create a `.env` file in the root directory:

    ```env
    # Database (Neon/PostgreSQL)